 Recommendations for Executive Action

 Comments: In June 2012, the National Credit Union Administration (NCUA) reported to the Financial Stability Oversight Council that it is committed to a review of its prompt corrective action (PCA) regulations, in particular the risk-based net-worth component.
-NCUA has established a task force comprised of NCUA and state supervisors to undertake the review.
-NCUA staff will produce any suggestions for legislative improvements for NCUA Board consideration as recommendations to Congress.
-NCUA researched approaches to early identification of troubled credit unions and will track related developments as the federal banking agencies consider enhancements to their PCA framework.
-NCUA developed a proposed rule that has been issued for industry comment.
-NCUA has reviewed comment and briefed the NCUA Board in July 2015 on changes for the final rule.
+NCUA established a task force comprised of NCUA and state supervisors to undertake the review.
+NCUA researched approaches to early identification of troubled credit unions and tracked related developments as the federal banking agencies considered enhancements to their PCA framework.
+NCUA developed a proposed rule for notice and comment.
+NCUA reviewed comments and briefed the NCUA Board in July 2015 on changes for the final rule.
 NCUA issued its final rule on risk-based capital on October 29, 2015.
 The final rule modifies prompt corrective actions for credit unions in response to our recommendation.

 Recommendation: Given that the 2010 financial statements for the Stabilization Fund were not available for our review and NCUA was unable to provide us adequate documentation for their estimates as well as the identified shortcomings of current PCA framework, and to improve the effectiveness of the PCA framework, the Chairman of NCUA should consider additional triggers that wouldrequire early and forceful regulatory actions, including the indicatorsidentified in this report.
 In considering these actions, the Chairmanshould make recommendations to Congress on how to modify PCAfor credit unions, and if appropriate, for corporates.